R-value (insulation): R-value in-situ measurements

 The deterioration of R-values is especially a problem when defining the energy efficiency of an existing building.
-Especially in older or historic buildings the R-values defined before construction might be very different than the actual values.
+Especially in older or historic buildings the R-values defined before construction might be very different from the actual values.
 This greatly affects energy efficiency analysis.
 To obtain reliable data, R-values are therefore often determined via U-value measurements at the specific location (in situ).
 There are several potential methods to this, each with their specific trade-offs: thermography, multiple temperature measurements, and the heat flux method.

 Thermography

 Thermography is applied in the building sector to assess the quality of the thermal insulation of a room or building.
 By means of a thermographic camera thermal bridges and inhomogeneous insulation parts can be identified.
 However, it does not produce any quantitative data.
 This method can only be used to approximate the U-value or the inverse R-value.